How to potty train a rabbit fast?

 You woke up one morning and found that your bunnies did not make your living room dirty with their poops and there is no urine odor.

-Dealing with a couple of cute rabbits have taught me how to teach baby rabbits to use a potty or litter box in a short time which I have shared in this article.
+Dealing with a couple of cute rabbits have taught me how to litter train a bunny to accept a potty or litter box in a short time that I have shared in this article.

 As someone wise once said: